List of Dutch inventions and innovations: Bluetooth (1990s)

 Bluetooth, a low-energy, peer-to-peer wireless technology was originally developed by Dutch electrical engineer Jaap Haartsen and Swedish engineer Sven Mattisson in the 1990s, working at Ericsson in Lund, Sweden.
 It became a global standard of short distance wireless connection.

 Wi-fi (1990s)

 In 1991, NCR Corporation/AT&T Corporation invented the precursor to 802.11 in Nieuwegein.
 Dutch electrical engineer Vic Hayes chaired IEEE 802.11 committee for 10 years, which was set up in 1990 to establish a wireless networking standard.
 He has been called the father of Wi-Fi (the brand name for products using IEEE 802.11 standards) for his work on IEEE 802.11 (802.11a & 802.11b) standard in 1997.

 DVD (1995)

 The DVD optical disc storage format was invented and developed by Philips and Sony in 1995.

 Ambilight (2002)

 Ambilight, short for "ambient lighting", is a lighting system for televisions developed by Philips in 2002.

 Blu-ray (2006)

 Philips and Sony in 1997 and 2006 respectively, launched the Blu-ray video recording/playback standard.

 Computer science and information technology

-Dijkstra's algorithm (1956)

-Dijkstra's algorithm, conceived by Dutch computer scientist Edsger Dijkstra in 1956 and published in 1959, is a graph search algorithm that solves the single-source shortest path problem for a graph with non-negative edge path costs, producing a shortest path tree.
-Dijkstra's algorithm is so powerful that it not only finds the shortest path from a chosen source to a given destination, it finds all of the shortest paths from the source to all destinations.
-This algorithm is often used in routing and as a subroutine in other graph algorithms.

-Dijkstra's algorithm is considered as one of the most popular algorithms in computer science.
-It is also widely used in the fields of artificial intelligence, operational research/operations research, network routing, network analysis, and transportation engineering.